rekha-balan/azure-docs-test2-pr.nl-NL/articles/active-directory/connect/active-directory-aadconnect-troubleshoot-sync-errors.md

 * proxyAddresses

 ### <a name="possible-scenarios"></a>Possible Scenarios
 1. Bob's userCertificate attribute is storing too many certificates assigned to Bob.
 These may include older, expired certificates.
 The hard limit is 15 certificates.
+For more information on how to handle LargeObject errors with userCertificate attribute, please refer to article [Handling LargeObject errors caused by userCertificate attribute](active-directory-aadconnectsync-largeobjecterror-usercertificate.md).
 2. Bob's userSMIMECertificate attribute is storing too many certificates assigned to Bob.
 These may include older, expired certificates.
 The hard limit is 15 certificates.
 3. Bob's thumbnailPhoto set in Active Directory is too large to be synced in Azure AD.
-4. During automatic population of the ProxyAddresses attribute in Active Directory, an object got assigned >500 ProxyAddresses.
+4. During automatic population of the ProxyAddresses attribute in Active Directory, an object has too many ProxyAddresses assigned.

 ### <a name="how-to-fix"></a>How to fix
 1. Ensure that the attribute causing the error is within the allowed limitation.